|Get fast cash and improve your credit with LendingTree personal loans!|

 Here’s what we found: there are basically two types of title insurance.
 The method of passing title from one owner to another can be different in different counties in a state.

 For example, Brevard County, Florida uses a “title guarantee” system and Broward County, Florida uses an “abstract” system.
-The abstract system means that a history of each piece or property in Broward County is documented.
+The abstract system means that a history of each piece or property in Brevard County is documented.
 These abstracts can weigh up to several pounds each, but computer storage makes the work somewhat less cumbersome today.

 If you were to read one of these abstracts, you would probably read about the Spanish land grants that were given to the original owners of land in Florida.
 Native Americans were not considered to “have title” to property in the 1700's when the land grants were popular favors to Spanish explorers.